Rheumatoid Arthritis Medications

 Because each person with RA is different, not everyone will take the same medications.
 Which medications are used depends on how severe or active RA is, how fast RA is progressing, and how a person has responded to other RA drugs in the past.

-Experts on RA recommend that people start treatment with DMARDs when RA is diagnosed.
+Experts on RA recommend that people start treatment with DMARDs when moderate to severe RA is diagnosed.
 DMARDs may help slow RA progression.
-In addition to DMARDs, people may also receive NSAIDs and/or low-dose steriods, which treat pain and inflammation but do not slow the disease.
+In addition to DMARDs, people may also receive NSAIDs and/or low-dose steroids, which treat pain and inflammation but do not slow the disease.

-In some people, RA continues to progress despite initial treatment with DMARDs.
-These people need more advanced treatment to get RA under control.
-A variety of nonbiologic and biologic DMARDs and drug combinations can be tried to improve RA control.
+A variety of nonbiologic and biologic DMARDs and drug combinations can be tried to reduce the symptoms of moderate to severe RA.
 Optimal therapy varies from person to person.
-You and your doctor will determine what is right for you.
+You and your doctor will determine what treatment plan is right for you.

 Learn more about CIMZIA for treatment of moderate to severe RA